braze-inc/braze-docs/_docs/_api/data_retention.md

 Warning!
 Don't make any changes to this document without approval from the legal department.
 -->

-# Braze Data Retention Information
+# Braze data retention information

 *Last revised in October 2021*

 > This article covers general Braze data retention information.

-## Data Retention Handled by Customers Through Braze’s Dashboard or API
+## Data retention handled by customers through braze’s dashboard or api

 Braze enables its customers to delete entire User Profiles and Attribute data themselves from their app group.